Omentir

 LinkedIn limits weekly connection requests.
 Blasting messages to broad lists wastes these invite credits on low-fit leads, resulting in low response rates and higher risks of account flags.

 Boolean operators (AND, OR, NOT) let you combine search terms to find specific profiles.
-For example, using a title filter like 'VP AND (Sales OR Revenue) NOT (Advisor OR Consultant)' target active sales leaders while excluding service providers.
+For example, a title filter like 'VP AND (Sales OR Revenue) NOT (Advisor OR Consultant)' targets active sales leaders while excluding service providers.

 A technographic trigger is a signal confirming a company uses specific software.
 You can find these by reviewing active job descriptions or using data enrichment services like Clay.